RaspAP/raspap-docs/docs/faq.md

 Source: [openmediavault forums](https://forum.openmediavault.org/index.php?thread/39060-raspap-and-omv5-media-center-wifihotspot-with-ethernet/).

 ## <a name="speedify"></a>Can I use RaspAP to share Speedify's aggregated connections?
-Yes, RaspAP is compatibile with Speedify's connection bonding.
+Yes, RaspAP is compatible with Speedify's connection bonding.
 In this scenario, you may want to combine several internet connections (for example, a DSL connection, 4G cellphone and an LTE router) and share these via RaspAP.

 Begin by running Speedify's [one step install](https://support.speedify.com/article/562-install-speedify-linux), login with your credentials and connect Speedify.
 Next, [configure Speedify for WiFi sharing](https://support.speedify.com/article/566-speedify-linux-wifi) by editing the following file: